 - The work submitted must have been first published in the UK and/or the Republic of Ireland, in the English language, between 23 June 2020 and 31 August 2021.

 - Ebooks must be submitted in PDF format.

-- Publishers may enter up to two entries per imprint and may provide a written submission for one further title for possible call in.
+- Publishers may enter up to three entries per imprint and may provide a written submission for one further title for possible call in.